Bring naval battles to life with our wargames, adaptable to both kids and the serious naval historian.

 battlefield size

-Our tables and maps are each 3 x 6 feet, ideal for squadron actions and smaller fleet battles of roughly half dozen to a couple dozen ships.
+Our tables and maps are each 3x6 ft, ideal for squadron actions and smaller fleet battles of roughly half dozen to a couple dozen ships.
+We also offer a smaller 2x3 ft map suitable for smaller spaces.

 Battle of Cape Henry (1781).
 Todd’s Inheritance, Baltimore.